TormodLandet/Ocellaris/documentation/programmers_guide/scripting_and_interactive_console.rst

 .. code-block:: python

-    from ocellaris import Simulation, run_simulation
+    from ocellaris import Simulation, setup_simulation, run_simulation

     for dt in [0.1, 0.05]:
         prefix = 'test_dt_%.3f' % dt

         # Create a simulation object, load an input file and modify the time step
         sim = Simulation()
         sim.input.read_yaml('template.inp')
-        sim.input['time']['dt'] = dt
-        sim.input['output']['prefix'] = prefix
+        sim.input.set_value('time/dt', dt)
+        sim.input.set_value('output/prefix', prefix)

         # Run Ocellaris
+        setup_simulation(sim)
         run_simulation(sim)

 For more information about what you can do with the simulation object, see the :ref:`sec-simulation` documentation.

-A full example can be seen in the Taylor-Green convergence script which can be found under :ref:`sec-taylor-green-convergence-script`.
+Examples of this can be seen in the convergence scripts which can be found in the ``cases/`` subdirectory of the Ocellaris repository.

 .. _sec-interactive-console: